Quinnipiac University

 Students write observations while participating in field work.

-Bobcat Nature Academy for Middle School Students
+Bobcat Nature Academy

-Apply Now
+Register Now

 Overview

-The natural world around us offers many opportunities to explore, question and grow.
+The natural world around us offers many opportunities to explore, question and learn.
 Participants will have the chance to learn about the local diversity using the scientific method to develop their own scientific hypothesis, test their hypothesis and present their findings.
 This summer, come explore the exciting world of ecology.

 At the end of this program, you'll walk away with: